Naomi Pearce and Robin Klassnik

 Writing, narration and foley: Naomi Pearce.

-Featuring the voices of Robin Klassnik and Helen Kalkohven Dickson
+Featuring the voices of Robin Klassnik and Helen Kalkhoven Dickson

-With thanks to Angus Braithwaite, Jude Browning, Tim Dixon, Laura Guy, Alice Hattrick, Helen Kalkohven Dickson, Robin Klassnik and Stuart Middleton
+With thanks to Angus Braithwaite, Jude Browning, Tim Dixon, Laura Guy, Alice Hattrick, Helen Kalkhoven Dickson, Robin Klassnik and Stuart Middleton

 Sound Production Richy Carey